Get a Clue (1997 film)

-Get a Clue is a 1997 film based on the Newbery Medal-winning book The Westing Game.
+Get a Clue is a 1997 live-action film based on the Newbery Medal-winning book The Westing Game.

 The film draws young viewers into the strange mysteries encountered by 13-year-old Turtle and her sister, Angela Wexler.
 After moving into a new town, Turtle learns the house next door is the notoriously haunted Westing mansion.
-Discovering the body of the dead millionaire, Turtle attempts to solve the case in hopes of receiving a 20-million-dollar reward.
-The live-action adventure stars Ashley Peldon, Diane Ladd, Sally Kirkland, and Ray Walston.
+Discovering the body of the dead millionaire, Turtle attempts to solve the case in hopes of receiving a $20 million reward.
+The adventure stars Ashley Peldon, Diane Ladd, Sally Kirkland, and Ray Walston.